Lauryn Hill: 1975–1990: Early life

 Hill has said of her musically oriented family: "there were so many records, so much music constantly being played.
 My mother played the piano, my father sang, and we were always surrounded by music."
 Her father sang in local nightclubs and at weddings.
 While growing up, Hill frequently listened to Curtis Mayfield, Stevie Wonder, Aretha Franklin, and Gladys Knight; years later she recalled playing Marvin Gaye's What's Going On repeatedly until she fell asleep to it.

-In middle school, Lauryn Hill performed "The Star-Spangled Banner" before a basketball game.
+In middle school, Hill performed "The Star-Spangled Banner" before a basketball game.
 Due to its popularity, subsequent games featured a recording of her rendition.
 In 1988, Hill appeared as an Amateur Night contestant on It's Showtime at the Apollo.
-She sang her version of the Smokey Robinson track "Who's Lovin' You", garnering an initially harsh reaction from the crowd.
-She persevered through the performance.
+She sang her version of the Smokey Robinson track "Who's Lovin' You".
+Stumbling out of the gate to hit her notes, she initially garnered a mixed reaction from the crowd, but persevered through the performance, which ended in applause.

 Hill attended Columbia High School, where she was a member of the track team, cheerleading squad and was a classmate of actor Zach Braff.
 She also took violin lessons, went to dance class, and founded the school's gospel choir.
 Academically, she took advanced placement classes and received primarily 'A' grades.
 School officials recognized her as a leader among the student body.
 Later recalling her education, Hill commented, "I had a love for—I don't know if it was necessarily for academics, more than it just was for achieving, period.
 If it was academics, if it was sports, if it was music, if it was dance, whatever it was, I was always driven to do a lot in whatever field or whatever area I was focusing on at the moment."